ivtkac/quartz/content/Container registrry.md

 Take images to:

-- [[continuous integraty|CI]] server push to registry and pull to production servers
+- [[Continuous integration|CI]] server push to registry and pull to production servers